harness/developer-hub/docs/chaos-engineering/integrations/chaos-cd.md

 sidebar_position: 2
 ---

 You can add chaos experiments to Harness Continuous Delivery (CD) pipelines as part of your deployment process.
 This ensures that you validate your system resiliency with every new deployment.

-_XXX CAN WE HAVE SOME EXAMPLES OF CHAOS FAULTS YOU MIGHT WANT TO RUN FOR EVERY DEPLOYEMNT AND WHY?
-XXX_
+For example, you might consider injecting these types of faults as chaos steps in your CD pipeline:

+* **Network chaos faults** can be used for verifying service or microservice dependencies on each other when there's latency, or when one of the microservices is down.

+* **Stress chaos faults** can be used for verifying how microservices behave when there is a noisy neighbor.

+* **HTTP chaos faults** can be used for verifying how services/APIs behave when one of the APIs is under chaos.

 For more information, see:
 * [CD tutorials](/docs/continuous-delivery/get-started/cd-tutorial)